boydjawun/ActiveDirectory-HomeLab-Setup/README.md

 ![image.png](images/29aa130c-9fd8-420a-8c6c-0cdebf59cb4b.png)

-- I have to figure out which NIC serves as NAT and name them appropriately
+- I have to figure out which Network Interface Card(NIC) serves as Network Access Translator(NAT) and name the two adapters appropriately
     - Right clicking an adapter then clicking “Status”, the click “Details”.
 Reveals IP Addressing information
     - Ethernet0 is the NAT adapter because it’s DNS is assigned to “localdomain”